The Mighty Logo

 Gastro what?
 Gastroparesis.

-Most people have never heard of this and have no clue just how life changing it is.
-And sadly, nobody and nothing can absolutely prepare anyone for life with this condition.
+Most people have never heard of this and have no clue just how life-changing it is.
+And sadly, nothing can fully prepare you for life with this condition.

 Gastroparesis is a condition that affects the stomach muscles and prevents proper stomach emptying.
-It affects digestion and there might be damage to the nerve that is responsible for digestion.
+It affects digestion and may include damage to the nerve that is responsible for digestion.

-For this reason, this condition is very unpredictable, and causes extreme pain, nausea, vomiting and a wealth of other symptoms.
-I never imagined that my life would come to a screeching halt and I would have to make so many calculated choices when it comes to the foods I eat.
+For this reason, this condition is very unpredictable, and causes extreme pain, nausea, vomiting, and a myriad of other symptoms.
+I never imagined that my life would come to a screeching halt or that I would have to make so many calculated choices when it comes to the foods I eat.

 The comfort in all of this is that I am not alone.
-Many of us experience the same things and have to endure the same symptoms — it changes our lives completely.
+Many of us have similar experiences and symptoms — it can change our lives completely.
 Here are some ways others have adapted to living with gastroparesis.
 If you have more “habits” to share, I would love to know!
 Share them in the comments below.

 Here are some “habits” people developed because they live with gastroparesis:

-1. “Knowing where all the bathrooms are, and/or a place I can get to fast in case I need to vomit.
-I’ve also learned how to vomit without making noise in case I’m in public, because let’s be honest when you hear someone throw up you assume [anything other than] gastroparesis, and people tend to judge.” — Amber E.
+1. “Knowing where all the bathrooms are, and/or a place I can get to fast in case I need to vomit.” — Amber E.

 2. “Taking digestive enzymes and anti-bloating meds before you eat anything.” — Shelia W.